woodmawa/groovy-HttpClient/readme.md

 Add the `GroovyHttpClient.groovy` file to your project under the `org.softwood.http` package.

-or use Gradle publishToMavenLocal target to put the jar in your local ~./m2 repository and then just add mavenLocal()
+or use Gradle publishToMavenLocal target to put the jar in your local ~./m2 repository and then just add mavenLocal() to your repositories block  before mavenCentral()

 ```groovy
 repositories {